thefotios/eslint/docs/rules/brace-style.md

 The rule takes two options:

-1. A string which must be either "1tbs", "stroustrup" or "allman".
-The default is "1tbs".
+1. A string which must be either:

+    * `"1tbs"` enforces One True Brace Style (Default)
+    * `"stroustrup"` enforces Stroustup brace style
+    * `"allman"` enforces Allman brace style

 2. An object that further controls the behaviour of this rule.
-Currently, the only available parameter is `allowSingleLine`, which indicates whether start and end braces may be on the same line.
+Currently, the only available parameter is:

+    * `"allowSingleLine"` indicates whether start and end braces may be on the same line (Default `false`)

+#### Usage

 You can set the style in configuration like this: